Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Place actionable items in Tooltips, such as buttons and text links.
 Users will not be able to interact with them because the message will disappear as soon as the users move their cursor away from the page elements.](/images/don-t-1.svg)

 <docs-do-not>
 Place actionable items in Tooltips, such as buttons and text links.
-Users will not be able to interact with them because the message will disappear as soon as the users move their cursor away from the page elements.
+Users will not be able to interact with them because the message will disappear as soon as the users move their cursor away from the associated trigger.
 </docs-do-not>

 </div>